John Kozarich, PhD - Chief Executive Officer

 Dustin Williams, PhD – Vice President of Microbiology & New Technologies

-Dr. Williams is an Assistant Professor in the Department of Orthopaedics at the University of Utah and Vice President of Microbiology & New Technologies at Curza.
+Dr. Williams is an Associate Professor in the Department of Orthopaedics at the University of Utah and Vice President of New Technologies at Curza.
 Dr. Williams’ publications include 17 peer-reviewed manuscripts on the development of antimicrobial strategies to treat and prevent biofilm implant-related infections as well as the development of a membrane biofilm reactor and flow cell system to model clinically relevant environments of device-related infections.
 Working with the late Dr. Bill Costerton, Dr. Williams has highlighted the importance of using biofilms as initial inocula in animal models of infection, as well as other systems.
 He has had the opportunity to assist in the development of an osseointegrated (OI) implant technology with the University of Utah and Department of Veterans Affairs, specifically as it relates to preventing infections at the percutaneous post of OI implants.
 The focus of his current work involves the development of bio-inspired socket prosthetic technology for patients with an amputation, the development of antimicrobial strategies to prevent biofilm implant-related infections using various animal models, and applying novel antimicrobial compounds to mitigate biofilm-related problems in industrial settings.
 Dr. Williams graduated with a B.S. in Microbiology from Weber State University and a Ph.D. in Bioengineering from the University of Utah.